wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/evaluate-your-compliance-readiness/includes/3-explore-microsoft-365-compliance-center.md

 The **Add cards** feature enables organizations to add custom cards.
 Examples of custom cards include:

  -  Showing your organization's cloud app compliance.
  -  Showing data about users with shared files.
-This type of card can include links to Cloud App Security or other tools where you can investigate data.
+This type of card can include links to Defender for Cloud Apps or other tools where you can investigate data.

 ### Compliance Manager